We have compiled all of the most recent genomics news and research from over the past week and put it here for you!

 - Garvan Researchers have launched a new tool – TOPOGRAPH (Therapy-Oriented Precision Oncology Guidelines for Recommending Anti-cancer Pharmaceuticals) – to inform targeted cancer treatment options.
 (Lin et al, 2021)

 - Join us on Thursday 1st July at 3pm BST/4pm CEST/10am EDT for the first webinar in our ‘Multi-Omics ONLINE’ series.
 In this webinar, we explore how diverse datasets are being used to prioritise drug targets.
-Register here to watch the webinar live or on-demand.

 - Make sure you register for another exciting series – ‘Clinical Microbiology ONLINE’.
 In the first webinar on Wednesday 7th July at 3pm BST/4pm CEST/10am EDT, we explore the emerging tools that are enabling us to improve pathogen identification and analysis.
-Register here to watch the webinar live or on-demand.